YashviRamanuj/golang_course/common_resouces.md

 ### 🎯 Objectives of today's lecture:
-Understand Go’s ecosystem and why it’s unique.
+- Understand Go’s ecosystem and why it’s unique.

-Learn basic syntax and usage patterns.
+- Learn basic syntax and usage patterns.

-Build your first CLI app – “Hello GoBlogr”.
+- Build your first CLI app – “Hello GoBlogr”.

-Explore data structures & error handling via a simple word counter.
+- Explore data structures & error handling via a simple word counter.

-### Introduction to Go
+### 🎯 Introduction to Go

-🎯 Key Points:
 - Go Language: Created by Google in 2007, open-sourced in 2009.
 - Modern & pragmatic: Designed for simplicity, concurrency, and fast compile times.
 - Compiled & statically typed: Great for performance and reliability.